 - i.
 There is an emphasis on 2-3 bedroom homes in the housing mix including at least three homes as serviced self build plots; - ii.
 Affordable housing is provided in accordance with development plan policy; - iii.
-A proportion of the homes are of a specification suited to the needs of older occupiers and are marketed for this purpose within the Parish for a specified period before being offered for sale on the open market; - iv.
-Vehicular access is via Waterman's Lane, comprising the minimum carriageway length and width to achieve a satisfactory access and no pavement, and allowing for the continuation of the Lane as a footpath; - v.
-The landscape scheme and layout make provision for a minimum 30m wide buffer bordering Waterman's Lane, through which a pedestrian and cycle access is provided; - vi.
-The landscape scheme and layout make provision for a landscape buffer bordering the rear of properties along Church Lane, The High Road and Old Nursery Lane, through which a pedestrian access is provided; - vii.
-There is a minimum loss of existing mature trees and hedgerows particularly along Waterman's Lane; - viii.
-The layout, orientation and massing of the houses has full regard to sustaining the character of the setting to the adjoining Conservation Area and the semi-rural entrance to the village; - ix.
-A pedestrian link connecting Watermans Lane, through the development to the proposed new housing at Thornes Nursery is considered; - x.
-The design of buildings does not follow one particular style, mirroring the eclectic mix of buildings elsewhere in the village; and - xi.
-There is no street lighting, the road layout being designed in a way that follows the traditional 'lane' type found elsewhere in the village with few pavement or raised kerbs, shared surfaces; providing eclectic verge side boundary treatments and varying road widths to minimise the impression of an 'estate build'.
+Vehicular access is via Waterman's Lane, comprising the minimum carriageway length and width to achieve a satisfactory access and no pavement, and allowing for the continuation of the Lane as a footpath; - iv.
+The landscape scheme and layout make provision for a minimum 30m wide buffer bordering Waterman's Lane, through which a pedestrian and cycle access is provided; - v.
+The landscape scheme and layout should consider ways to minimise the impact of development to existing housing bordering the rear of properties along Church Lane, The High Road and Old Nursery Lane; - vi.
+There is a minimum loss of existing mature trees and hedgerows particularly along Waterman's Lane and to the south of the site;